Roemer/go-test-guide/README.md

 # go-test-guide
-A llibrary / cmd to interact with Test.Guide
+A library / cmd to interact with Test.Guide